Wikia/mediawiki-extensions-Subscription/README.md

 ## Developers
 ###How do I check if an user has an active subscription?

-If the wiki is using a Central ID provider such as CentrlAuth or CurseAuth then construct a Subscription object from an existing valid User object.
+If the wiki is using a Central ID provider such as CentrlAuth or HydraAuth then construct a Subscription object from an existing valid User object.
 If the user is not attached to a global account then `newFromUser()` will return false.
 	$subscription = \Hydra\Subscription::newFromUser($user);

 Otherwise, the Subscription can be constructed manually with a known global ID relevant to the Subscription service being used.